Skip to main content

 • View-owned mutable state for simple value types

-• SwiftUI automatically rerenders when the value changes.
+• SwiftUI rerenders when value changes

 @Binding